-Less urgent concerns must be made through the Medway Council online form
+Less urgent concerns must be made through Concerned about a child | Concerned about a child | Medway Council.

 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or take advice from local authority children's social care on the number above.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
 Staff should share any details of the actions they take with the DSL as soon as practically possible.